Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Friedrich Nietzsche

 I feared being labelled arrogant for no longer seeking.
-Though this fear masked the greater fear (and excitement) of feeling as though I was growing ever more distant from the profession.
+This was true for a while although this fear masked a greater fear (and excitement) that I might become distant from people and my profession.

 Many a peacock hides his peacock tail from eyes – and calls it his pride…